 Why Opposite Approaches Create Dead Deals

 When a seller and buyer share the same approach, rapport happens naturally.
-A Green Planet seller and Green Planet buyer immediately geek out over the strategic implications.
-An Orange Sky seller and Orange Sky buyer cut through pleasantries and get to terms in ten minutes.
+A Natural Green Planet seller and Natural Green Planet buyer immediately geek out over the strategic implications.
+A Natural Orange Sky seller and Natural Orange Sky buyer cut through pleasantries and get to terms in ten minutes.

 The challenge comes when approaches are opposite.
-Orange Sky and Gold Mine are natural opposites.
+Natural Orange Sky buyers and Natural Gold Mine buyers are natural opposites.
 Speed meets deliberation.
 Headlines meet details.
 Action meets analysis.
 Neither is wrong.
 They just process decisions from completely different starting points.

-Blue Ocean and Green Planet can create tension too.
+Natural Blue Ocean buyers and Natural Green Planet buyers can create tension too.
 Relationship meets systems thinking.
 Personal connection meets intellectual rigor.
-The Blue Ocean seller who leads with "let me tell you about our team" loses the Green Planet buyer who wants to hear about the methodology first.
+The Natural Blue Ocean seller who leads with "let me tell you about our team" loses the Natural Green Planet buyer who wants to hear about the methodology first.

 The Discipline of Cross-Approach Selling

 At Wharf Hotels, the sales team's top performer wasn't the most charismatic or the most experienced.
 She was the most adaptive.
-Her natural approach was Blue Ocean, relationship-first.
-When selling to Gold Mine buyers, she learned to lead with evidence.
-When selling to Orange Sky buyers, she learned to compress her natural warm-up into 30 seconds instead of 10 minutes.
+Her natural approach was Natural Blue Ocean buyers, relationship-first.
+When selling to Natural Gold Mine buyers, she learned to lead with evidence.
+When selling to Natural Orange Sky buyers, she learned to compress her natural warm-up into 30 seconds instead of 10 minutes.

 She didn't change who she was.
 She expanded what she could do.
 That's the discipline of cross-approach selling.